-The 2023 NRA Handbook is published in seven Volumes.
+The 2024 NRA Handbook is published in seven Volumes.
 All will be released online.
 Volumes 1-3 are physically published in this book.
 Volume 4, the NRA Gallery Rifle and Pistol Handbook, is a stand-alone A5 book which contains all the Rules for GR&P events, together with the Regulations and Conditions for the various NRA GR&P meetings.
 Volume 5 Section A-C, the NRA Target Shotgun Handbook, is released in the same A5 format as Volume 4.
 Volume 5 Sections D-G, the Target Shotgun Training and Reference Manual, is distributed as a physical document to students on the TS Skills course.
 Volume 6, the NRA Civilian Service Rifle & Practical Rifle Handbook, and Volume 7, the NRA Classic and Historic Handbook, are published in the same A5 style as Volume 4.

-As usual, changes from the 2022 version updating information or affecting the content or applicability of rules are sidelined.
+As usual, changes from the 2023 version updating information or affecting the content or applicability of rules are sidelined.
 Indexing changes and changes to correct typographical, grammatical and layout errors are not marked.
-Changes arising from the accession of HM King Charles III have not been marked.